Jeremy Strong: 2024–present: Career expansion

 In 2024, Strong returned to Broadway in the Amy Herzog adaptation of the Henrik Ibsen play An Enemy of the People directed by Sam Gold.
-He won the Tony Award for Best Leading Actor in a Play for his role as Dr. Thomas Stockmann, a principled doctor who attempts to alert the public that their town's spa water is contaminated.
+He garnered universal acclaim and won the Tony Award for Best Actor in a Play for his role as Dr. Thomas Stockmann, a principled doctor who attempts to alert the public that their town's spa water is contaminated.
 He next portrayed Roy Cohn, a ruthless lawyer and mentor to Donald Trump, played by Sebastian Stan, in the biographical drama The Apprentice, which premiered at the 2024 Cannes Film Festival.
 Owen Gleiberman of Variety described his performance as "magnetic."
-David Rooney of The Hollywood Reporter noted, "It's to Strong's credit that, while playing an odious, utterly irredeemable human being, he finds notes of pathos in Cohn's decline."
-For his work, Strong was nominated as Best Supporting Actor for an Academy Award, a BAFTA Award, a Screen Actors Guild Award, and a Golden Globe Award.
+Rooney of The Hollywood Reporter noted, "It's to Strong's credit that, while playing an odious, utterly irredeemable human being, he finds notes of pathos in Cohn's decline."
+For his work, Strong was nominated as Best Supporting Actor for an Academy Award, a BAFTA Award, an Actor Award, and a Golden Globe Award.

-In 2025, Strong was invited to serve as a jury member at the 78th Cannes Film Festival.
+In 2025, Strong was invited to serve as a jury member at the 2025 Cannes Film Festival.
 He was also invited to join the Actors Branch of the Academy of Motion Picture Arts and Sciences.

-Strong portrayed Jon Landau, manager for Bruce Springsteen, in the upcoming biographical film Springsteen: Deliver Me from Nowhere, which will be released on October 24, 2025.
+Strong portrayed Jon Landau, manager for Bruce Springsteen, in the biographical film Springsteen: Deliver Me from Nowhere released on October 24, 2025.
 The film is based on the book of the same name about the making of Springsteen's 1982 album Nebraska.
+Also that year, Strong served as executive producer on Netflix documentary The White House Effect.

-Strong will portray Mark Zuckerberg in The Social Reckoning, a sequel to The Social Network (2010), with Sorkin writing and directing.
-Strong will replace Jesse Eisenberg, who portrayed Zuckerberg in the first film.
+Strong will portray Mark Zuckerberg in The Social Reckoning, a companion piece to The Social Network (2010), with Sorkin writing and directing, making this the third time they've worked together.
+Strong is also set to star in and produce The Best of Us, a Paramount+ series about the 9/11 first responders.